healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/how-we-test-masticating-juicers-clvc14uax000lyx88djz33ya1.jpg" alt="Piles of carrots, kale, apples, and celery on the table with different masticating juicer models" width="768" height="512">

-Do you need a $400 masticating juicer, or would a $75 unit suffice?
-Scrolling through Amazon reviews, you’ll find both rave reviews and harsh critiques for both price points.
-To cut through the market clutter and identify the truly best juicer, we put all our juicers through the same set of tests, using identical ingredients.
-Beyond juicing time, juice yield, and quality, we scrutinize build quality and design, focusing on how these aspects enhance ease of use and assembly.
+Do you need a $400 masticating juicer, or would a $75 one suffice?
+Scrolling through online reviews, you’ll find rave reviews and harsh critiques for both price points.
+To cut through the market clutter for the truly best juicer, we put all our juicers through the same set of tests, using identical ingredients.
+Beyond juicing time, juice yield, and quality, we scrutinize build quality and design for ease of use, assembly, and disassembly.

-The purpose of our testing is to guide you through the nuances of choosing a masticating juicer that is not only effective but also a pleasure to use in your daily routine.
+Our testing program below will guide you through the nuances of choosing a masticating juicer that is effective and a pleasure to use on a daily basis.

 How We Rate Masticating Juicers
 -------------------------------

-The overall score is a rating on a scale of 1 to 10.
-Each of the three scoring categories is weighted to a different percentage:
+Our overall score and ranking is a rating on a scale of 1 to 10.
+Each of three scoring categories is weighted to a different percentage:

 *   Performance - **40%**
 *   Usability - **35%**